kexinxiang/Mapper/README.md

 The project was divided into four milestones over four months:

 ### Milestone 1: Data Organization and API Extension
-- Organized large amounts of data into structured formats.
+- Organized large amounts of geospatial data into structured formats.
 - Extended an existing API by implementing functions to support future milestones.

 ### Milestone 2: Map Drawing with EZGL
 - Utilized the EZGL graphics library, a wrapper around GTK3 and Cairo.
-- Focused on drawing maps using functions implemented in Milestone 1.
+- Focused on rendering maps using functions implemented in Milestone 1.
+- Adding UI features:
+  -  displaying bike routes
+  -  dark modes
+  -  Auto-complete search bar
+  -  Buttons that selectively display different types of points of interest

 ### Milestone 3: Pathfinding and Directions
 - Implemented pathfinding between two intersections.
-- Designed and created directions accompanying the path found.
+- Designed pop-up widget for intuitive display of directions when path found.

 ### Milestone 4: Multi-Stop Pathfinding
+- Solving a modified version of the Travelling Salesman problem
 - Optimized paths for multiple deliveries and drop-offs.
 - Ensured correct sequencing for pickups and drop-offs, starting and ending at a depot.

----

-## Challenges Faced

-- **Map Display Issues**
-  - *Problem*: Map disrupted by lines connecting different cities.
-  - *Reason*: Used `vector.resize()` with `vector.push_back()`.

-- **GTK Search Bar**
-  - *Solution*: Implemented a global flag.

-- **GTK Pop-Up Window Slide Bar**
-  - *Problem*: A small portion of the pop-up window blocks mouse clicks.
-  - *Result*: Unsolved.

 ---